SAP-archive/cloud-bulletinboard-ads/Security/Exercise_24_MakeYourApplicationSecure.md

 - If you run the application from the command line, update your `localEnvironmentSetup` script accordingly to  [`localEnvironmentSetup.sh`](https://github.com/SAP/cloud-bulletinboard-ads/blob/solution-24-Make-App-Secure/localEnvironmentSetup.sh) ([`localEnvironmentSetup.bat`](https://github.com/SAP/cloud-bulletinboard-ads/blob/solution-24-Make-App-Secure/localEnvironmentSetup.bat))
 - In both cases make sure that you've changed the value of field `xsappname` from "bulletinboard-d012345" to "bulletinboard-`<<Your user id>>`".

-Note: With this configuration we can mock the XSUAA backing service as we make use of so-called "offlineToken verification".
+> Note: With this configuration we can mock the XSUAA backing service as we make use of so-called "offlineToken verification".
 Having that we can simulate a valid JWT Token to test our service as described below.

 ### Generate JWT Token
 Before calling the service you need to provide a digitally signed JWT token to simulate that you are an authenticated user.
 - Therefore simply set a breakpoint in `JWTGenerator.getTokenForAuthorizationHeader()` in package `com.sap.bulletinboard.ads.testutils` and run the `JUnit` tests again to fetch the value of `jwt` from there.

-#### Explanation
-The generated JWT Token is an "individual one" as it
+> Explanation: The generated JWT Token is an "individual one" as it
- - contains specific scope(s) e.g. `bulletinboard-<<your user id>>.Display` (as defined in your `WebSecurityConfig` class).
+>  - contains specific scope(s) e.g. `bulletinboard-<<your user id>>.Display` (as defined in your `WebSecurityConfig` class).
 Furthermore note that the scope is composed of **xsappname** e.g. `bulletinboard-<<your user id>>` which also needs to be the same as provided as part of the `VCAP_SERVICES`--`xsuaa`--`xsappname`
- - it is signed with a private key that fits to the public key that is provided as part of the `VCAP_SERVICES`--`xsuaa`--`verificationkey`
+>  - it is signed with a private key that fits to the public key that is provided as part of the `VCAP_SERVICES`--`xsuaa`--`verificationkey`

 ### Call local Service
 Now you can test the service manually in the browser using the `Postman` chrome plugin.